connectome-neuprint/neuVid/documentation/README_VVD.md

 Note that only the `flash` and `advanceTime` commands advance the current time, to make subsequent comamnds start later.

-When optional arguments are unspecified, the are given the values of the previous `flash` command, making it simpler to specifiy a series of similarly-timed `flash` operations affecting different volumes.
+When optional arguments are unspecified, they are given the values of the previous `flash` command, making it simpler to specifiy a series of similarly-timed `flash` operations affecting different volumes.
+This feature treats `flash` commands for volumes and meshes independently, so  different optional arguments can be specified once and reused automatically for each of the two data types.

 ### `orbitCamera`